alexyorke/alexyorke.github.io/quickly-estimating-unused-filesystem-blocks.md

 ### Terminology

-In this post, a &quot;zeroed block&quot; is a block which just contains zeros on the file system that we&#39;re using.
-In this case, we&#39;re mounting an XFS filesystem file, so a &quot;zero block&quot; is one which is pure zeros on that virtual file system; we&#39;re not concerned about the physical file system which contains that file.
+In this post, a "zeroed block" is a block which just contains zeros on the file system that we&#39;re using.
+In this case, we&#39;re mounting an XFS filesystem file, so a "zero block" is one which is pure zeros on that virtual file system; we&#39;re not concerned about the physical file system which contains that file.

 A free block (defined by XFS) is a block that the file system can use to write data to.
 It might contain zeros, or it might have deleted file data.